The Useful Anxiety of Narrative Thinking

 And yet I spend a certain amount of time, on a regular basis, planning what I would say to my husband when the kidnappers let me speak to him, to establish that it was really me.
 (I’m not telling you what it is, in case the kidnappers read this.)
 I agonise about what would happen if I had a cold and my nose was blocked, and they gagged me, and I suffocated to death.

 Perhaps I should buy a gun.
 On the black market.
 And learn to shoot it.
 And carry it in my bag ready to shoot the kidnappers before they shoot me.
 And arrange a phrase with my husband that means “Someone has stolen me!
 Please do something immediately!”
-And get a doctor’s letter explaining about the coeliac thing.
+And get a doctor’s letter explaining about the coeliac or vigabatrin for infantile spasms thing.
 And agree a maximum amount of ransom beyond which my family should just let me die.
 (I’m quite frugal.)

 No. I shouldn’t.
 That would be ridiculous.
 Why am I allowing myself to have trains of thought that lead to guns and pre-arranged ransom limits?